Federal Auto Regulator To Investigate Hyundai, Kia Vehicle Fires

 The center originally asked the agency to look into the Optima, Sorento, Sonata and Santa Fe vehicles in June 2018, then added the Soul to the list of problematic vehicles the next month.
 It has also asked Congress to investigate the fires.

 Prompted by the center's original petition, the Highway Loss Data Institute analyzed insurance records and found that certain years of the models under investigation had "significantly higher" rates of non-crash fire claims than comparable vehicles.
-The institute's findings suggested that the problem was related to the 2.0-liter and 2.4-liter "Theta II" engines, both of which were correlated with elevated claim rates in the Hyundai and Kia models.
+The institute's findings suggested that the problem was related to the 2-liter and 2.4-liter "Theta II" engines, both of which were correlated with elevated claim rates in the Hyundai and Kia models.

 The companies have issued several recalls since 2015 as a result of engine failures and fires.
-In February, the companies recalled more than 500,000 vehicles, bringing the total number of vehicles recalled to over 2.3 million, according to Reuters.
-February's number included several hundred thousand Kia Souls, The Associated Press reports, which Kia had been investigating after the center sent its petition to federal regulators last year.
+In February, the companies recalled more than 500,000 vehicles, bringing the total number of vehicles recalled to more than 2.3 million, according to Reuters.
+February's number included several hundred thousand Kia Souls, the Associated Press reports, which Kia had been investigating after the center sent its petition to federal regulators last year.

 The NHTSA said that prior recalls of vehicle models covered by the investigation have related to engine fires but that this probe "is not limited to engine components and may cover additional vehicle systems or components as well."